khatri-manit/khatri-manit.github.io/LabGuide200.md

 4. Same as step 3 and step 4.
-   Enter the following sql statement in the second paragraph-
+   Enter the following sql statement in the second paragraph in the notebook editor-

         SELECT COUNT(PRODUCTS),ORDER_HOUR_OF_DAY,ORDER_DOW,ORDER_NOW FROM L_MARKETBASKET GROUP BY ORDER_DOW,ORDER_NOW,ORDER_HOUR_OF_DAY ORDER BY ORDER_DOW;